 Aside from using natural and herbal hair products to support your Indian herbal hair care routine, you’ll want to start (or continue) doing the simple practices that support a healthy scalp and hair.
 For example:

 - Scalp massages to encourage blood flow in the scalp

 - Hair steaming – especially in the colder months, to support your hair’s moisture levels

 - Trimming as needed to remove weathered ends and keep splits at bay

 - Avoiding heat – heat styling is just no good for fine natural hair or any type of hair really.
 Those with heftier strands can certainly get away with occasional heat styling but for those of us with fine strands, it’s best to steer clear of direct heat as much as possible.
-Once a year is a good timeframe.
+Once a year is a good time frame.

 - Low Manipulation/Protective Styling – The less you handle your hair the better.
 Think of it as a delicate fiber because it is.

-These Ayurvedic hair care tips should help you to grow your hair to stronger longer lengths if followed consistently.
+In conclusion, these Indian herbal hair care tips should help you to grow your hair to stronger longer lengths if followed consistently.
 This guide is for informational and educational purposes and is not meant to diagnose or treat any medical conditions.